LearnOnDemandSystems/docs/guides/idl/idlv3.md

 tag.
 [<sup>4</sup>](#4)

-In the rich text fields in the IDL content, the Edit toolbar is expanded to allow you an easy way to add additional formatting to your content.
+In the rich text fields in the IDL (legacy) content, the Edit toolbar is expanded to allow you an easy way to add additional formatting to your content.